aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/datamatrix-barcodes/_index.md

 {{< /highlight >}}

 ## Using Macro Characters
-In ***Aspose.BarCode for .NET***, developers can use so-called macro characters for *Data Matrix* barcode generation. *Data Matrix* enables abbreviating industry-specific headers and trailers in one character.
+In ***Aspose.BarCode for .NET***, developers can use so-called macro characters for *DataMatrix* barcode generation. *DataMatrix* enables abbreviating industry-specific headers and trailers in one character.
 This feature allows reducing the number of characters required to encode data using specific structured formats and can be enabled to address some specific industrial requirements.
 A macro character needs to be placed be in the first character position.

-The following code snippet illustrates how to work with macro characters while generating *Data Matrix* barcodes.
+The following code snippet illustrates how to work with macro characters while generating *DataMatrix* barcodes.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DataMatrix, "ASPOSE");